steemit/smt-whitepaper/wp/cbt-whitepaper.md

 We've come up with an interesting new idea.
 Much of the value proposition of Ethereum is in ICO's -- entrepreneurs come up with an idea for a token, market it and sell to users

-The killer feature isn't the Turing complete nature, it's being able to launch ICO's.
+The killer feature isn't the Turing complete nature, it's being able to build communities with tokens that incentivize growth - whether that be through fundraising (i.e. ICOs; TGEs) or rewards to users (e.g. Steem Content and Curation Rewards).
 So what we've decided to do is implement a system where users can set up communities (think subreddits).
 A community can be set up to reward users with STEEM as the base site, or can be set up to reward user with a custom token *of that community*, which is issued by the founder of that community -- called CBT (community building token).

 The problem with Ethereum, or UIA (user issued asset) on BitShares, is that it's actually too flexible -- it requires the issuer to be creative enough to come up with their own business model.
 CBT's give the entrepreneur a business model out of the box -- build a community -- which is repeatable for different areas of interest.

+Ned's Comment on "the porblem with....": There are two sepearte problems with Ethereum and UIAs -- Eth allows creativity but it too flexible.
+UIAs don't allow creativirty without the creative business being based off-chain.
+Any on chain developments are more promising than off chain in the blockchain space.